jboss-developer/jboss-portal-quickstarts/jsf2-hello-world-portlet/README.md

 What is it?
 -----------

-This project demonstrates how to create a simplest portlet using JavaServer Faces 2.1.
+This project demonstrates how to create a simple portlet using JavaServer Faces 2.1 and Portlet Bridge 3.1.0.Final.

 <!--~ Included from gatein-portal-quickstarts-parent/src/main/freemarker/include/portlet-general.md.ftl ~-->